hsseg/CS7641-Machine-Learning/README.md

 # CS7641-Machine-Learning: Assignment#1
-You should implement five learning algorithms.
+## Implement five learning algorithms.
 They are:

-Decision trees with some form of pruning
+1. Decision trees with some form of pruning
-Neural networks
+2. Neural networks
-Boosting
+3. Boosting
-Support Vector Machines
+4. Support Vector Machines
-k-nearest neighbors
+5. k-nearest neighbors